Licensing in Dynamics 365 Business Central

 Your company's Microsoft 365 administrator or Microsoft partner can create the Dynamics 365 Business Central Device Users group and add device users as members in the Microsoft 365 Admin Center or on the Azure portal.

-Device user limitations
+Device user features and limitations

-A device user can't be the first user to sign in.
+In terms of limitations, a device user can't be the first user to sign in.
 A user of type Administrator, Full User, or External Accountant must be the first to sign in so they can set up Business Central.
 For more information, see Administration of Business Central Online.

 To create the Dynamics 365 Business Central Device Users group